-(1) Exclusive of depreciation on our property and equipment and amortization on our intangible assets.
+(1) Exclusive of depreciation on our property and equipment and amortization of our intangible assets.

-The current worldwide economic weakness may negatively impact our revenues for the balance of fiscal 2009 due to the impact on spending plans and employment levels of our customers and sales prospects.
+The current worldwide economic weakness may negatively impact our revenues for the balance of fiscal 2009 and into fiscal 2010 due to the impact on spending plans and employment levels of our customers and sales prospects.
+Since the beginning of the fiscal 2009 year, U.S. unemployment rates have continued to increase, which is impacting our broad customer base.
+Lost accounts have increased, and may continue to increase, as we are seeing a larger number of accounts going out of business or in financial distress.